MarathonLabs/marathon/docs/runner/configuration/sharding.md

 :::caution

 Sharding in marathon is NOT related to splitting the tests into parallel runs.
 If you're looking for parallelization of marathon runs - check out the [fragmentation filter][1]

 :::

 ### Parallel sharding

-Executes each test using available devices.
+Executes each test in parallel using any available device in a device pool.
 This is the default behaviour.

+For example, two tests T1, T2 running using default `omni` pool with two devices D1 and D2 will be executed in parallel.

+If you have more than one pool, then the parallel sharding happens in each pool independently.
+For example, two tests T1, T2 running using device pools P1 (devices D1 and D2) and P2 (devices D3 and D4) will execute tests T1 and T2 in
+parallel at least two times, e.g. T1 on D1, T2 on D2, T1 on D3 and T on D4.
+In short, all tests will run in parallel in each pool.

 <Tabs>
 <TabItem value="YAML" label="Marathonfile">